The Emergence of Complex Behavior in Large-Scale Ecological Environments: Related Work

+Researchers have used these principles to evolve the locomotion morphology \citep{Sims1994EvolvingVC, sims1994evolving, Ha2018ReinforcementLF, gupta2021embodied, auerbach2014robogen, auerbach2012relationship, jeon2025convergent, auerbach2014environmental, szerlip2013indirectly} and sensing \citep{pratt2022introspective, mugan2020spatial, tiwary2025if} of virtual agents, while neuroevolution methods have evolved neural network architectures directly \citep{stanley2002evolving, stanley2004competitive, stanley2009hypercube}.
+In contrast to these approaches, we do not attempt to produce agents that can better adapt to their environment using some reward or objective signal, but instead seek to understand what behaviors naturally emerge as a result of ecological pressure and understand the impacts of environmental scale and complexity on these behaviors.

 Evolution has also provided inspiration for the internal dynamics of optimization algorithms.
-Genetic algorithms \citep{Holland1992AdaptationIN, Jong1975AnAO} and evolutionary strategies \citep{wierstra2014natural, hansen2001completely, Rechenberg1973EvolutionsstrategieO, Schwefel1995EvolutionAO, conti2018improving} apply the principles of evolution and natural selection to optimization and have been used to optimize neural networks for tasks like Atari games and Mujoco locomotion \mbox{tasks~\citep{Salimans2017EvolutionSA, such2017deep, mania2018simple}}.
-However, these works all use evolution and mutation to optimize agents for a fixed objective and rarely consider populations of agents that directly interact with each other.
+Genetic algorithms \citep{Holland1992AdaptationIN, Jong1975AnAO} and evolutionary strategies \citep{wierstra2014natural, hansen2001completely, Rechenberg1973EvolutionsstrategieO, Schwefel1995EvolutionAO, conti2018improving} apply the principles of evolution and natural selection to optimization.
+Other similar works use evolutionary methods to encourage novelty within the resulting solutions \citep{lehman2011abandoning, cully2015robots}.
+Other works have used these approaches to optimize neural networks for tasks like Atari games and Mujoco locomotion \mbox{tasks~\citep{Salimans2017EvolutionSA, such2017deep, mania2018simple}}.
+While our work employs evolutionary mechanisms to update the agents, our focus is on studying emergent behavior rather than developing a novel optimization algorithm or using an existing one to accomplish a fixed objective.